msergiy87/ddos-deflate-custom/README.md

 4) Create file $BAD_IP_LIST_ANALIZE:
 - excludes analysis addresses from files joomla admin.conf (JOOMLA ADM) and search_system_ip.conf (SEARCH_SYS_IP).
 These other scripts write address of Joomla admins and address search engines that found other scripts (whois command and its analize) and recorded in the file.

-5) You can collect statistics for analysis, but do not forget to configure logrotate echo $CURR_LINE_CONN $CURR_LINE_IP >> /tmp/for_ddos_analiz
+5) You can collect statistics for analysis, but do not forget to configure logrotate.

+echo $CURR_LINE_CONN $CURR_LINE_IP >> /tmp/for_ddos_analiz